Field-theoretical approach to open quantum systems and the Lindblad equation: Appendix

-and by induction Wick's theorem, i.e., the ordered average is reduced to all possible pairings of two operators, where we note that the order is preserved as illustrated in (\ref{Wick-Four}).
+and by induction Wick's theorem, i.e., the ordered average is reduced to all possible pairings of two operators, where we note that the order is preserved as shown in (\ref{Wick-Four}).